misken/pcda/_build/html/_sources/kickoff.rst.txt

 .. note::

-    Our SBA web server has some issues that sometimes lead to problems loading our course webpages or my faculty home page.
-If this happens, you can usually fix the problem by clearing your browser cache and reloading the page.
+    Our SBA web server has some issues that sometimes leadto problems loading our course webpages or my faculty home page.
+If this happens, you can usually fix theproblem by clearing your browser cache and reloading the page.

+    Or, you can use one of the alternative links - `https://pcda.misken.org <https://pcda.misken.org>`_ or `https://mis5470.netlify.app <https://mis5470.netlify.app>`_.

 Overview of pcda class
 ----------------------